 - Entered into the marriage in good faith and not solely for immigration benefits,

-- Resided with his or her spouse, and
+- Resided with their spouse, and

 - The child of an abuser who is a U.S. citizen or permanent resident, or